STOR-i/GaussianProcesses.jl/docs/src/index.md

 1. Inference methods
     * Exact methods based on linear algebra for Gaussian processes with a normal likelihood;
     * Hamiltonian Monte Carlo for Gaussian processes with any other likelihood;
+    * Elliptical slice sampler for Gaussian processes with a Gaussian likelihood;
+    * Variational inference for Gaussian processes with any likelihood;
+    * Sparse approximations to accelerate inference through pseudo-inputs;
 2. Hyperparameters
     * Optimization of the marginal likelihood for exact GPs;
     * Posterior samples of the hyperparameters for likelihoods other than normal;